 He spent his youth at the court of the emperor of Addis Ababa.
 He was exposed to political plots and learned about the use of power.
 The capacity of his memory, mastery of detail and hard work earned him the position of governor of Gara Muleta in the province of Harar at the age of fourteen.
 At the age of twenty Menelik II appointed him as commander of the extensive province of Sidamo.

 The forty years of his power over the country and government led to him instituting a new constitution and centralizing his power.
 In 1935 his efforts were cut short when Benito Mussolini’s Italy invaded Ethiopia.
 He resisted the invaders with some of the feudal lords supporting him and others siding with the invaders.
-Selassie sent troops to Tigray in 1936, his army claimed a victory at the battle of Tembien, however the victory was short lived as the Italians overcame them by using mustard gas after the battle.
+Selassie sent troops to Tigray in 1936, his army claimed a victory at the battle of Tembien, however, the victory was short lived as the Italians overcame them by using mustard gas after the battle.
 The Ethiopian army retreated to Maychew and this was their final stand.
-Afterwards Ethiopia lost its national independence.
+Afterwards, Ethiopia lost its national independence.
 The following year Selassie was forced into exile.
-The Ethiopians continue fighting the Italians by waging guerilla war.
-During the war he remained in exiled and banded his country together to fight the Italians.
-For aid he appealed to the League of Nations but was unsuccessful.
+The Ethiopians continue fighting the Italians by waging guerrilla war.
+During the war, he remained in exiled and banded his country together to fight the Italians.
+For aid, he appealed to the League of Nations but was unsuccessful.
 He then went to British for help.

 In 1941 the British finally came to his aid and freed the country from the Italian control.
 He returned to claim his throne.
-On his return to his country he found his administration destroyed.
-He dedicated himself to rebuild his administration and improving Ethiopia’s defense.
+On his return to his country, he found his administration destroyed.
+He dedicated himself to rebuild his administration and improving Ethiopia’s defence.
 Progressively many youngsters were sent to study abroad and learn what they could from other cultures.
-He improved the infrastructure of the country, and backed by the Western powers he managed to build bridges, hospitals, factories and schools.
+He improved the infrastructure of the country and backed by the Western powers he managed to build bridges, hospitals, factories and schools.
 He was viewed as a reformer by many.

-By the 1970s the situation in Ethiopia had worsened, with unemployment increasing, and government’s inability to respond to the country’s problems Selassie’s rule was undermined.
+By the 1970s the situation in Ethiopia had worsened, with unemployment increasing, and the government’s inability to respond to the country’s problems Selassie’s rule was undermined.
 He lost control over his army as many left the army over low pay.
-This weakened his defense and as the result he was ousted from power in a coup.
+This weakened his defence and as the result, he was ousted from power in a coup.
 He was kept under house arrest until his death in 1975.

 • Encyclopedia of World Biography, Haile Selassie Biography, from Encyclopedia of World Biography [online] available at www.notablebiographies.com[accessed: 21 October 2014]